anaconda/anaconda-project/docs/source/tutorial.rst

     ---------                     -------
          6003                     5 files

-NOTE: There's a ``.projectignore`` file you can use to manually exclude anything you don't want in your archives.
+NOTE: You can also use a ``.projectignore`` file to manually exclude anything you don't want in your archives.

 NOTE: ``anaconda-project`` also supports creating ``.tar.gz`` and ``.tar.bz2`` archives.
 The archive format will match the filename you provide.